charliewilliams/Larkhall-site/content/labs/_index.md

 <img src="Otto.jpg" width="400" /><br>
 </p>

 Otto is the name for my live visuals system.
-Because he listens and responds as I play, it feels more like playing with another person than following along to a machine; hence giving him a name.
-(Note: I agree, it's kind of weird to give a machine a gendered pronoun, but he's a computer— don't expect him to be _non-binary_ 😂 )
+Because it listens and responds as I play, it feels more like playing with another person than following along to a machine; hence giving Otto a name.
+Otto's listening system is built in [Max/MSP](https://cycling74.com/products/max) using modules from IRCAM's [Antescofo](https://forum.ircam.fr/projects/detail/antescofo) project.

 Otto is, if you're into specs, an AMD Ryzen 9 5900X 12-core 4.8GHz CPU and Nvidia 3060 GPU, on an Asus TUF Gaming X570-Plus WiFi motherboard.
 He's got Noctua fans so he's nice and quiet during performances.